consciousc-1/cybersecurity-labs/dnssec-validation/README.md

 Verifying DNSSEC (Domain Name System Security Extensions) on a signed vs. an unsigned domain using dig and DNSViz

 ## Objective
-I want to confirm if the domain is cryptographically signed and validated and compare a secured domain against an unsecured one and understand what threat DNSSEC blocks
+Confirming if the domain is cryptographically signed and validated and compare a secured domain against an unsecured one and understand what threat DNSSEC blocks

 ## Scenario
 A domain's DNS responses need to be checked to determine if they are protected against tampering (spoofing / cache poisoning) or if they can be faked and undetected